 Your benefits include coverage for many prescription drugs.
 To be covered, the drug must be used for a medically accepted indication.
 (See Chapter 5 for more information about a medically accepted indication.)
 For details about Part D drugs, rules, restrictions, and costs please see Chapters 5 and 6.
 This section is about your Part D drugs only.
-To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
-We also use the term "drug list" instead of "List"
+To keep things simple, we generally say drug in the rest of this section, instead of repeating covered outpatient prescription drug or Part D drug every time.
+We also use the term "Drug list" instead of List of Covered Drugs or Formulary.